-Dumfries and Galloway Council are working with Scottish Borders Council to create a joint Regional Spatial Strategy for the South of Scotland.
-An indicative RSS was submitted to Scottish Government in September 2020 and provides the opportunity to inform the review of the National Planning Framework (NPF).
-This allows both authorities to work together to identify the strategic development priorities we wish to see taken forward with enhanced status in planning and investment decision making within the South of Scotland; and input into the development of NPF4, at a national level.
+Dumfries and Galloway Council, working with Scottish Borders Council, published a joint Interim Regional Spatial Strategy for the South of Scotland.
+An indicative RSS was submitted to Scottish Government in September 2020 in order to inform the review of the NPF which was followed by a request from the Government for an updated position which was submitted in April 2021.
+This has allowed both authorities to work together to identify the strategic development priorities we wish to see taken forward with enhanced status in planning and investment decision making within the South of Scotland; and input into the development of NPF4, at a national level.